MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy.md

   - **Information Protection Administrator**

+    - **Security Reader** for [Azure Information Protection analytics](reports-aip.md) only

   - **Security Administrator**

   - **Global Administrator / Company Administrator**

     > [!NOTE]
-    > If your tenant has been migrated to the unified labeling store, to manage labels from the Azure portal, your account must also have permissions to access the Office 365 Security & Compliance Center.
+    > If your tenant has been migrated to the unified labeling store, to manage Azure Information Protection from the Azure portal, your account must be a global administrator or one of the lisedt roles plus permissions to access the Office 365 Security & Compliance Center.
 [More information](configure-policy-migrate-labels.md#important-information-about-administrative-roles)

-    - Use **Security Reader** for [Azure Information Protection analytics](reports-aip.md) only.

 ## To access the Azure Information Protection blade for the first time